 The Central Courtyard and the Fountain is typical of the noble homes built in the Albaicin neighbourhood.

 A Carmen is a house in Granada that has a garden – a country home in the bustling city of Granada built by the Moors.
 The Carmen House is surrounded by a wall for privacy, they contained gardens of vegetables, herbs and flowers.
 All Carmens were built on slopes with views across to the Alhambra.
 The Muslim way of life in Granada, a small paradise in a city, the first paradise before their souls cross the 7 heavens before they reach their final heaven.

 Unfortunately, the Christians demolished a lot of the Carmens to replace them with their own small palaces or noble homes.

-Calle Caldereria Nueva – the most beautiful street in the Albaicin area.
+Calle Caldereria Nueva – the most beautiful street in the Albacin area.
 It is now full of tea houses and souvenir shops.
-It links the top of the Albaicin to the bottom.
+It links the top of the Albacin to the bottom.